caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

    **XaxisType/YaxisType:**
       ====== =================
       linear Use a linear axis
-      log10  Use a log axis
+      log10  Use a logarithmic axis to the base 10
       ====== =================

    **XaxisScaling/YaxisScaling:**